workwithnaveen7/Security-Auditing-Dashboard/README.md

 - **Data Retrieval:** Retrieve data from MySQL tables and columns.

-- **Data Visualization:** Plot data with bar, pie, and area charts using Plotly.
+- **Data Visualization:** Plot data with bar, pie, line, word cloud and sankey graphs using Plotly.

 ## Usage